 At the end of "Hilary Gets a Life" (Season 2 Episode 39), Hilary's about to quit her first job as a caterer in tears.
 Geoffrey tells her that he raised her, and that "Geoffrey don't raise no fools", and gets her to pick up a tray and walk into the party like the Queen of England.

 In the two-parter "There's The Rub", Hilary and Carlton volunteer at a local soup kitchen for Thanksgiving.
-They start out due to their own selfish desires: Hilary is promoting her show and Carlton wants a letter of recommendation so he could get into Princeton.
+They start out due to their own selfish desires: Hilary is promoting her show and Carlton wants a letter of recommendation so he can get into Princeton.
 However, after getting to know some of the residents of the soup kitchen and serving until they run out of food, they decide to give them a Thanksgiving they'll never forget.
 How?
 By hiring caterers to serve them a Thanksgiving feast.

 A small one: in "Mistaken Identity", Bob who was established as a tough guy, starts to sing "One" by Three Dog Night in a heavenly voice when Will and Carlton leave the jail after being cleared, implying that he misses them.